skkusal/symtuner/README.md

 | `--budget` | Total time budget |
 | `--search-space` | Path to json file that defines parameter spaces |

-If you do not specify search space, SymTuner will use the default search seaces.
+If you do not specify search space, SymTuner will use the parameter spaces predefined in our paper.
-You can give your own search space that you are interested in with `--search-space` option.
+You can give your own parameter space with `--search-space` option.
 `--generate-search-space-json` option will generate an example json that defines search spaces:
 ```bash
 $ symtuner --generate-search-space-json